Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 Display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ### Add Website URLs to index
 Specify the root of the website that you'd like to crawl.
 The Enterprise Websites cloud Copilot connector uses this URL as the starting point and follows all the links from this URL for its crawl.
 You can index up to 50 different site URLs in a single connection.
-In the URLs field, enter the site URLs separated by commas (,).
-For example, `https://www.contoso.com,https://www.contosoelectronics.com`.

-> [!NOTE]
-> The connector always starts crawling from the root of the URL.
-For example - if your provided URL is `https://www.contoso.com/electronics`, then the connector starts crawl from `https://www.contoso.com`.

 The connector only crawls webpages in the domain of root URLs and doesn't support crawling of out-of-domain URLs.
 Redirection is only supported within the same domain.
 If there are redirections in the webpages to be crawled, you may add the redirected URL directly in the list of URLs to be crawled.